nikolaydubina/go-recipes/README.md

 ### [⏫](#contents) Detect bound checks with [pat/boundcheck](https://github.com/maruel/pat)

-This tool detects bound checks in source code by anaylisng compiled code.
+This tool detects bound checks in source code by analysing compiled code.
 This is useful for audit. — [@maruel](https://github.com/maruel)

 ```